Adroiti/docs-for-code-review-tools/RuboCop/Layout-EndOfLine.md

 ## Description

-This cop checks for Windows-style line endings in the source code.
+This rule checks for Windows-style line endings in the source code.

 ## Default configuration